farginfirmware/fargin-firmware/firmware-on-MCU/apps/blinky-with-more-gpio/README.md

 Unlike LED0, the button and 2nd LED are not already part of the board definition.
 You must initialize and configure them in main.lua using the port numbers and bit numbers for your board.
-This is the setup for my board:
+This is the setup for the button for my board:

 ```
 port =  0